-If you have a contest suggestion or want to donate a prize, email firstname.lastname@example.org and put something to that effect in the subject line.
+If you have a contest suggestion or want to donate a prize, email me at the same address and put something to that effect in the subject line.

 If you don’t understand a certain entry — it’s okay, almost no one (except me) understands every single one every week — feel free either to contact me or to post your question on the Devotees page.
 You will not be mocked either way; despite their published puerility and snarkiness, the Losers are actually an exceedingly civil and supportive group.
-The nasty discourse that appears on some other comment sites is entirely absent from these groups.
+The nasty discourse that appears on some other comment sites is entirely absent from this group.

 What I don’t like to get into is debating my picks in a certain contest.
-Humor is subjective; often what it comes down to was that another entry made me laugh more than yours did.
+Humor is subjective; often what it comes down to is that another entry made me laugh more than yours did.
 Sometimes contestants will ask me for a critique of their entries.
-I can do that if I have the time — especially with highly structured entries such as limericks — but I’m not going to get into an argument with you.
+I’ll do that if I have the time — especially with highly structured entries such as limericks — but I’m not going to get into an argument with you.
 Life is just too short.

-Of course, entering the Invite doesn’t obligate you to get to know the other Losers, but many of them have indeed become close friends, and as an entrant you’re more than welcome to join in.
+Of course, entering the Invite doesn’t obligate you to get to know the other Losers, but many of them have indeed become close friends, and as an entrant (or even just as a fan) you’re more than welcome to join in.
 The Empress usually attends several brunches a year, and will make a special effort to come out and meet some new Losers.
 And she’ll always crash the holiday party and the Flushies.
-Read my opening comments on the weekly Style Conversational to hear about upcoming events.
+Read my comments in my weekly Style Conversational column to hear about upcoming events.
 Come on out and Meet the Parentheses.

-The easiest way to find the Invite online regularly is to bookmark
+The easiest way to search for the Invite online regularly is to bookmark

 The results appear four weeks after the contest is announced.
 So don’t hold your breath, Loser.